linked-art/linked.art/docs/api/1.0/shared/activity/index.md

 The [Mona Lisa](../../endpoint/physical_thing/):

-  * ... was produced by Leonardo da Vini
+  * ... was produced by Leonardo da Vinci
   * ... between 1503 and 1506
   * ... in Florence
   * ... using the painting technique